 “The dynamic principle of fantasy is play, a characteristic also of the child, and as such it appears inconsistent with the principle of serious work.
 But without this playing with fantasy no creative work has ever yet come to birth.
 The debt we owe to the play of imagination is incalculable.
 It is therefore short-sighted to treat fantasy, on account of its risky or unacceptable nature, as a thing of little worth.” – C.G.
 Jung

-The fantasy can be anything and does not need to be about elves, magic, and laser cannons.
+The fantasy/imagination can be anything and does not need to be about elves, magic, and laser cannons.
 It can take place in literature or a video game.
 It can be a deconstruction of a personality or simulation of a love affair.
-Regardless of their surface disposition, Fantasy shares a parentage.
+Regardless of their surface disposition, fantasy/imagination gives rise to its two children:

 G A M E S & A R T